-Racing in the Cheltenham area dates back nearly 200 years to 1815 when the first recorded flat racing meeting was held on Nottingham Hill.
+Racing in the Cheltenham area dates back 200 years to 1815 when the first recorded flat racing meeting was held on Nottingham Hill.

 These races were a tentative affair of which little is recorded and it was a further three years before another meeting was staged, this time on Cleeve Hill which overlooks the current Cheltenham racecourse site.
 This one-day meeting took place on Tuesday 25th August 1818, including five races and Cheltenham's first recorded winner was Mr E.Jones' five year old bay mare, Miss Tidmarsh.